-17. Both the Northern Cameroons case and the Nuclear Tests cases make clear that a decision that a claim no longer has any object can only be made within a highly concrete context.
+- 16. The Northern Cameroons case makes clear that a decision that a claim no longer has any object can only be made within a highly concrete context.
 It is "the circumstances which have arisen" which bring the Court to the determination that "it does not enter into the adjudicatory functions of the Court to deal with issues in abstracto, once it has reached the conclusion that the merits of the case no longer fall to be determined" (I.C.J.
 Reports 1974, p.
-272).

-18. In the present case circumstances are different: neither is there an administrative measure of a determinative and final character taken by an organ of the United Nations, nor is there a satisfaction of the Applicant's claim.
+272). - 17.
+In the present case circumstances are different: there is no administrative measure of a determinative and final character taken by an organ of the United Nations.
 Resolutions of the Security Council taken under Chapter VII of the Charter may have far-reaching legal effects, but they are not irrevocable or unalterable.
 In the exercise of its function the Security Council is free to confirm, revoke or amend them and consequently they cannot be called "final" even if during their lifetime they may be dispositive of the rights and obligations of member States, overriding rights and obligations these States may have under other treaties.
-It is generally agreed that the Security Council has full competence under Chapter VII to determine that a factual situation constitutes a threat to international peace and security and that it may take the necessary legally binding measures to counter that threat, but that it has no competence to determine the law, whereas it has been questioned whether the Council can modify the law when applying it to a particular set of facts (see e.g. Malcolm Shaw, "The Security Council and the International Court of Justice: Judicial Drift and Judicial Function", in A. S. Muller et al. (eds.), The International Court of Justice - Its Future Role after Fifty Years, 1997, pp. 219 ff.).

-19. Since Security Council resolutions 748 (1992) and 883 (1993) have authoritatively but not definitively and for an indefinite period of time determined the matters at issue, the Court rightly concluded that the objection by the Respondents that the Libyan claims are without objective (moot) does not have "an exclusively preliminary character" and will be considered by the Court when it reaches the merits of the case.
-By doing so the Court has upheld its function as it is defined in Article 38 of the Statute, viz. "to decide in accordance with international law such disputes as are submitted to it", at the same time respecting fully the competences which the Security Council has under the Charter.

-20. Distinguishing carefully the proper functions of both Security Council and Court in my view is essential for what Judge Lachs called "a fruitful interaction" between these two main organs of the United Nations.
+It is generally agreed that the Security Council has full competence under Chapter VII to determine that a factual situation constitutes a threat to international peace and security and that it may take the necessary legally binding measures to counter that threat, but that it has no competence to determine the law, whereas it has been questioned whether the Council can modify the law when applying it to a particular set of facts (see, for example, Malcolm Shaw, "The Security Council and the International Court of Justice: Judicial Drift and Judicial Function", in A. S. Muller et al. (eds.), The International Court of Justice - Its Future Role after Fifty Years, 1997, pp. 219 ff.). - 18.
+Since Security Council resolutions 748 (1992) and 883 (1993) have authoritatively but not definitively and for an indefinite period of time determined the matters at issue, the Court rightly concluded that the objection by the Respondent that the Libyan claims are without object does not have "an exclusively preliminary character" and will be considered by the Court when it reaches the merits of the case.
+By doing so the Court has upheld its function as it is defined in Article 38 of the Statute, viz., "to decide in accordance with international law such disputes as are submitted to it", at the same time respecting fully the competences which the Security Council has under the Charter. - 19.
+Distinguishing carefully the proper functions of both Security Council and Court in my view is essential for what Judge Lachs called "a fruitful interaction" between these two main organs of the United Nations.
 These functions are complementary and in that sense can be mutually supportive.